Leslie Bricusse: Early life and education

+Bricusse was born in Southfields, London on 29 January 1931, the son of Annie Mary (née Mills) and Cedric Bricusse, who already had a daughter.
+His paternal grandfather was Belgian, whilst his mother's father came from Belfast in Northern Ireland.
+His father was employed by Kelmsley Newspapers for most of his working life.
+When Bricusse was two years old, his parents relocated to Pinner, Middlesex, and he was educated at University College School, Hampstead.

-Born in Pinner, Middlesex, now the London Borough of Harrow, Bricusse was educated at University College School in London and then at Gonville and Caius College, Cambridge.
-While at Cambridge, he was Secretary of Footlights between 1952 and 1953 and Footlights President during the following year.
-It was during his college drama career that he began working for Beatrice Lillie.
+After completing a two-year period of National Service with the Royal Army Service Corps, he studied Modern and Medieval Languages at Gonville and Caius College, Cambridge.
+He was secretary of Footlights in 1952–53, and president the following year.
+He also formed the Cambridge University Musical Comedy Club, and wrote the lyrics for its first production, Lady at the Wheel, in 1953.
+It was during his college drama career that Bricusse began working for Beatrice Lillie.
+After later starring in her stage show An Evening with Beatrice Lillie for a year, he decided to concentrate on writing rather than performing.

 Career

 In the 1960s and 1970s, Bricusse enjoyed a fruitful partnership with Anthony Newley.
-They wrote the musical Stop the World – I Want to Get Off (1961), which was the basis for a 1966 film version.
+They wrote the musical Stop the World – I Want to Get Off (1961), which was the basis of a 1966 film version and featured the Grammy-winning Song of the Year “What Kind of Fool Am I?”
 Also in collaboration with Newley, Bricusse wrote the show The Roar of the Greasepaint – The Smell of the Crowd (1965) and music for the film Willy Wonka & the Chocolate Factory (1971), based on the children's book Charlie and the Chocolate Factory by Roald Dahl.
 For the latter, they received an Academy Award nomination for Best Original Song Score.
-When he collaborated with Newley, the two men referred to themselves as the team of "Brickman and Newburg", with "Newburg" concentrating mainly on the music and "Brickman" on the lyrics.
-Ian Fraser often did their arrangements.
+When he collaborated with Newley, the two men referred to themselves as "Brickman and Newburg" – nicknames which arose after an unsuccessful attempt to create a musical based on Ingmar Bergman's film comedy Smiles of a Summer Night.
+"Newburg" concentrated mainly on the music and "Brickman" on the lyrics, whilst Ian Fraser often did their arrangements.

 Working solely as a lyricist, he collaborated with composer Cyril Ornadel on Pickwick (1963), based on Charles Dickens' The Pickwick Papers, a successful vehicle for Harry Secombe.
 His later collaborators included Henry Mancini (Victor/Victoria in 1982 and Tom and Jerry: The Movie in 1992) and John Williams (Home Alone in 1990 and Hook in 1991).